 Pledge Your Support!
 If you enjoy Literary Wonder & Adventure Show, please consider pledging your support on our Patreon page.
 Without funding, Literary Wonder & Adventure Show cannot continue, due to the enormous amount of work and very long hours required in producing the show.
 We give you everything we can in each episode at no charge to you, and with no advertisements.
 Please consider giving a little back.
 You even get some wonderful gifts for pledging!

-Sign up for the newsletter to be notified of upcoming events and special offers to subscribers only!
+Sign up for the newsletter (at bottom of page) to be notified of upcoming events and special offers to subscribers only!
 And PLEASE LEAVE A REVIEW on iTunes if you enjoy the show. iTunes makes up seventy percent of the podcasting audience and the show will not continue if it does not get visible support from the listeners.
 THANKS!

 The Raven by Edgar Allan Poe

 Show Notes: Robert Zoltan and Edgar the Raven perform a dramatic reading of The Raven by Edgar Allan Poe.
 Plus, some interesting trick or treaters come to the Dream Tower door!
 Happy Halloween!

 The Golden Age of Science Fiction, Part 2: A Conversation with Editor Rich Horton